aa1202/SocketDots/README.md

 # SocketDots

-Draw circles on your screen and see them appear on other devices, if they are connected to the same server
+Draw circles on your screen and see them appear on other devices!

 Using:
   - Socket.IO (http://socket.io/)